Thinking of reentering the US after removal (deportation)? Read this before you border cross

 An alien who left the U.S. voluntarily and was not legally removed or deported by the U.S. government can apply to reenter the U.S. without filing an I-212 BUT will almost always need an I-601.

-What happens if you try to illegally get back into the US after removal?
+What happens if you try to border cross into the US illegally after removal?

 1) You will likely get caught